nelsoft-easyshop/react-serverside-renderer/README.md

   },
 ```

-3. You can then simply run `npm run-script react-start` at the root of your symfony application
+C. You can then simply run `npm run-script react-start` at the root of your symfony application